 High Bounce Rate Isn’t Good News

 In our previous blog, we talked about ways to decrease bounce rate.
 Usually, a high number or percentage is good news such as the website traffic.
 Contrary to most measurements, however, a high website bounce rate is bad news.
 A high bounce rate means there might be problems with your site or that it lacks more engaging content.
-Furthermore, Google states that a high bounce rate is a definite no-no if your home page is the where other parts of your site can be accessed.
+Furthermore, Google states that a high bounce rate is a definite no-no if your home page is where other parts of your site can be accessed.

 Moreover, bounce rates as inversely proportional to conversions.
 If your landing page is irrelevant to visitors, there’s a likely chance for lower conversions.